Whitewolf7658/Whitewolf7658.github.io/README.md

 ### Portal Development Logs & Solved Bottlenecks
 This system underwent multiple revisions to identify and eliminate edge cases, visual artifacts, and CPU performance drops.
 Below are the core technical problems solved during development:

-* **Virtual Camera Obstruction:** Moving the viewport camera backwards improved the depth of the portal view, but also caused the wall behind the exit portal to become visible.
-I fixed this by hiding the host wall only within the ViewportFrame.
+* **Virtual Camera Obstruction:** Moving the viewport camera backwards improved the depth of the portal view as I had intended it to do, but it also caused the wall behind the portal in which I was exiting out of to become visible.
+After some testing I fixed this by hiding the host wall only within the ViewportFrame.
-* **Perspective Distortion:** I originally tried using a much wider Field of View (100°+), but this heavily distorted the portal view.
-I ended up using a fixed camera distance of 8 studs with a 52° Field of View instead.
+* **Perspective Distortion:** I originally tried using a much wider Field of View (100°+) to make it seem like the character was actually infront of the portal, but this heavily distorted the portal view.
+I ended up using a fixed camera distance of 8 studs with a 52° Field of View instead, I tried it again and achieved the look I was wanting.
-* **Character Clipping:** Once the backing wall was hidden, characters behind the virtual camera could sometimes appear inside the portal view.
-I fixed this by checking their local Z position relative to the portal and excluding them when they were behind the camera.
+* **Character Clipping:** Once the backing wall was hidden, characters behind the camera used for the portal could sometimes appear inside the portal view.
+I fixed this by checking their local Z position relative to the portal and then excluding them when they were behind the camera.
-* **Threshold Flickering:** Using exactly `Z = 0` to switch rendering states caused flickering when the player's position moved slightly between frames.
-I separated the thresholds to `-0.15` and `0.15` studs so small position changes wouldn't constantly switch the state.
+* **Threshold Flickering:** While experimenting I used exactly `Z = 0` to switch rendering states, this caused flickering when the player's position moved slightly between frames.
+After multiple failed attempts on fixing it, I separated the thresholds to `-0.15` and `0.15` studs so small position changes wouldn't constantly switch the state.
-* **Portal Re-Entry:** Teleporting directly onto the destination portal's plane could immediately trigger the opposite portal and send the player back through.
-I added a traversal state and a small safety distance before another crossing could be registered.
+* **Portal Re-Entry:** Teleporting directly onto the destination portal's plane could sometimes immediately trigger the opposite portal and send the player back through.
+To fix this I added a traversal state and a small safety distance before another crossing could be registered properlly.
 * **Portal Wall Collision:** The wall containing the portal could still physically block the player even though the portal itself was visually open.
 I used the player's local position around the portal opening to temporarily disable the wall collision while they were passing through.
 * **RenderStepped Performance:** Updating cloned world geometry every frame became unnecessarily expensive.
 Static objects are now left alone after being created, while objects that actually need updates are processed separately at 30Hz.
 * **Workspace Scanning:** Earlier versions repeatedly searched through large sections of the workspace to find parts that needed updating.
 I replaced this with cached references between the original parts and their viewport clones, removing the need to constantly search for them again.
-* **Terrain Blockiness:** My first terrain extraction system produced noticeably stepped terrain around curved surfaces.
-I reduced this by using a 4-stud surface resolution and only generating the visible outer terrain instead of unnecessary interior voxels.
+* **Terrain Blockiness:** When I attempted to implement the ability to view terrain in the Portal, I tried to create a terrain extraction system.
+My first attempted produced noticeably stepped terrain around curved surfaces.
+I stepped in and reduced this by using a 4-stud surface resolution and only generated the visible outer terrain instead of unnecessary interior voxels.

 ---

 ###  Portal System Source Code
-Click any of the links below to view the full, documented source files on their own dedicated subpages:
+Click any of the links below to view some the main full scripts used in the creation of the Portal system.

 * 📄 **[View Source: Math & Coordinate Matrix Library (PortalMath)](./scripts/portal-math.md)**
 * 📄 **[View Source: Player Teleportation & Camera Handoff Client](./scripts/portal-traversal.md)**